Sudipta-Sen/Coding/CheatSheets/JavaBasics.md

 ### Generic

-- A **Generic class** in Java allows you to define a class with a type parameter (or multiple parameters).
+- A **Generic class** in Java allows us to define a class with a type parameter (or multiple parameters).
 It enables **type-safe code** and avoids the need for casting when retrieving data from objects like collections.
 - Generic don't work with primitive types.
 - Why Use Generics?
     - Ensures compile-time type safety and reduces ClassCastException.